3.10 — Finding issues before they become problems

 Shotgunning for general issues

 Programmers tend to make certain kinds of common mistakes, and some of those mistakes can be discovered by programs trained to look for them.
-These programs, generally known as static analysis tools (sometimes informally called linters) are programs that analyze your code to identify specific semantic issues (in this context, static means that these tools analyze the source code).
+These programs, generally known as static analysis tools (sometimes informally called linters) are programs that analyze your source code to identify specific semantic issues (in this context, static means that these tools analyze the source code without executing it).
 The issues found by static analysis tools may or may not be the cause of any particular problem you are having, but may help point out fragile areas of code or issues that can be problematic in certain circumstances.

 You already have one static analysis tool at your disposal -- your compiler!
 In addition to ensuring your program is syntactically correct, most modern C++ compilers will do some light static analysis to identify some common problems.
 For example, many compilers will warn you if you try to use a variable that has not been initialized.
 If you haven’t already, turning up your compiler warning and error levels (see lesson 0.11 -- Configuring your compiler: Warning and error levels) can help surface these.